Sung-Huan/ANNOgesic/docs/source/subcommands.rst

-``gffs``: The gff files which integrate the information of TSSs, annotations, transcripts, 5'UTRs, and 3'UTRs and assign parent transcript to all features (presented by ``Parent`` in gff file and remove ``parent_tran``).
+``gffs``: The gff files which integrate the information of TSSs, annotations, transcripts, 5'UTRs, and 3'UTRs and assign parent transcript to all features (presented by ``Parent``).

-``tables``: The tables of operons which store all information of operons and suboperons.
+``tables``: The tables of operons which store all information of operons and sub-operons.

 ``statistics``: Statistics files.

 circrna
 --------------

-``circrna`` can detect the potential circular RNAs.
-It applies `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_ to detect circular RNAs.
-Then it will checks genome annotation files and quality of splicing site detection to exclude false positive.
+``circrna`` can detect the potential circular RNAs via `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_.
+Moreover, it remove the false positive by checking genome annotation files and quality of splicing site detection.
 User can assign reads for mapping and detecting circular RNAs or assign alignment files to skip mapping.
-But BE CAREFUL, If user uses alignment files, they should be mapped by `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_ and with ``-S``.
-Or ``circrna`` can't find the proper candidates.
+But BE CAREFUL, the alignment files must be mapped by `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_ with ``-S`` or ``circrna`` can't find the proper candidates.

 - Pre-required tools and files

 `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_.

-Fasta files of reads or alignment files.
-If you want to use alignment files directly, they should be mapped by `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_ and with ``-S``.
+Fasta files of reads or alignment files (BAM or SAM file).
+If you want to use alignment files directly, they should be mapped by `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_ with ``-S``.

 Fasta files and gff files of genome.